 No treatments can improve the quality of a man’s sperm.
 However, various techniques can increase the odds of conception using the existing sperm quality.

 The reproductive technologies available to infertile men include:

 Surgery for male infertility

-If surgery doesn't work, the man may undergo another surgical procedure called percutaneous epididymal sperm aspiration (PESA).
+If surgery doesn't work, the man may undergo a surgical procedure called percutaneous epididymal sperm aspiration (PESA).
 Under local anaesthetic, a slender needle is inserted into the epididymis.
-Sperm are removed and either used immediately for IVF or frozen for later use.
+Sperm are removed and either used immediately for ICSI or frozen for later use.